 After creating an LLC operating agreement every member agrees with, you don’t have to file it with any government office.
 Instead, you can have each member keep a copy in their records to reference later.

 Chapter 34 of the Laws of New York contains legal guidelines regarding LLCs.
-The main operating agreement statute is in § 417, and it explains the major provisions.
+The primary operating agreement statute is in § 417, and it explains the major provisions.
 For example, it states that while LLC members can enter into an operating agreement before they form the LLC’s articles of organization, the operating agreement can’t become effective until the company has officially formed.

 Costs and Fees